espruino/BangleApps/apps/imageclock/README.md

 * Handle events and redraws better
 * Performance improvements
   * Mark elements with how often they need to be redrawn
-  * Drawing to buffers and compositing later
-* Allow watchfaces to declare if the want to show widgets
-* Temporarily show widgets with slide up/down
 * Finalize the file format
-* Settings
 * Localization

 # Creator